-The POP Banks' key customer groups are Finnish private individuals, small companies and agricultural entrepreneurs.
+The POP Banks' key customer groups are Finnish private individuals, small and medium-sized enterprises (SMEs) and agricultural entrepreneurs.
 As all of the key customer groups consist of Finnish customers, the POP Banks' business, results of operations and financial condition could be adversely affected by this geographical risk concentration in Finland.
-The majority of the funds raised by the POP Banks have been granted as housing loans to their customers.
-The majority of the Group's loans, i.e.63 per cent, have been granted against residential housing serving as collateral for the underlying loan.
+Most of the Group's granted loans, i.e. 62.3 per cent, consist of housing loans.
+These loans have been granted against residential housing serving as collateral for the underlying loan.
 Therefore, although corporate loans and agriculture customers provide diversification against the credit risk arising from housing loans, the Group's credit risk is mainly dependent on the POP Banks' housing loan portfolio.
-The amount of expected credit losses (ECL) for loans, receivables and investment portfolios increased ending up at EUR 54.4 million (2022: 43.1).
-Realised credit losses incurred during the financial year were EUR 5.9 million (2022: 3.2).
-During 2023, EUR 17.3 million (2022: EUR 7.7 million) of the impairment of financial assets was recognised as expenses.
+The amount of expected credit losses (ECL) for loans, receivables and investment portfolios increased ending up at EUR 58.7 million (2023: 54.4).
+Impairment losses on financial assets during the financial year 2024 totalled EUR 22.4 million (2023: EUR 17.3 million).
+The amount of realised credit losses totalled EUR 18.2 million (2023: 5.9 million), the increase of in ECL for loans and receivables EUR 3.9 million (2023: EUR 11.2 million) and the increase in ECL for investment portfolios EUR 0.3 million (2023: EUR 0.1 million).